reifjulian/dobatch/README.md

 **How can I run more Stata jobs in parallel?**

 Increase parallelization by setting the global variables `DOBATCH_MIN_CPUS_AVAILABLE` to a negative value and `DOBATCH_MAX_STATA_JOBS` to a larger value.
-See Example 1 for details.
+See Example 1 above for details.

 **`dobatch` is great!
 But sometimes I need to run my scripts on a Windows machine, and manually changing all the `dobatch` commands back to `do` again is a pain.
 Yes, I'm lazy.**